 This measurement is called VO2, or “volume of oxygen” and tells us how much O2 the body is using per minute.
 For an endurance athlete like swimmers (gonna ignore 50ers for now), the ability to maximize VO2 is one of the most important factors that affects our swimming speed.
 Let me repeat this again for good measure: VO2 is HUGE in swimming!
 Your ability to eat up O2 and deliver it to the muscles is a big part in how well your mitochondria and heart are working, and we want them to work real well.

-Tangent: For a long time VO2 was thought to be the end all be all of endurance, but now we think it is more of a pre-requisite, and lactic threshold (another show) is probably more important, but there is debate.
+Tangent: For a long time VO2 was thought to be the end all be all of endurance, but now we think it is more of a pre-requisite, and lactate threshold (another show) is probably more important, but there is debate.

 A swimmer’s ability to increase their VO2 is based on three things: how much O2 your blood can hold, how well your heart pumps and how well your mitochondria extract O2 from the blood.
 Let’s break these down one by one and take a closer look.